 May the spirit of Vatican II prevail in Alcoholics Anonymous in the days ahead.

-Download a PDF version of A History of Agnostic Groups in AA
+To download a PDF of this article, click here: A History of Agnostic Groups in AA.